whitneyburton/portfolios/students/1605/trent-whitinger/mod2.md

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/little_shop.markdown)

 This was a 2 week project where we built a functional e-commerce store to sell cyborg parts.
-We were evaluated by ? with the following results:
+We were evaluated by Casey with the following results:

 ## Evaluation Process